 The hips are a storage shed for negative feelings and pent-up emotions–particularly those related to control.
-Energetically, the hip area is associated with the sacral chakra, which is the body’s creative centre.
+Energetically, the hip area is associated with the sacral chakra, which is the body’s creative center.
 This makes sense: the hips hold and support the reproductive organs, which are the organs of creation.
-As such, opening up this part of the body helps not only release control, negative feelings, and pent-up emotions, but also helps unlock and support our creative centres.
+As such, opening up this part of the body helps not only release control, negative feelings, and pent-up emotions but also helps unlock and support our creative centers.
 This is why hip openers are known to create energetic shifts and releases within the body, and to help free the mind.

 Hip Opening at Orion

 While all yoga classes are excellent for hip opening, we are happy to offer a special Alignment/Hip Opening classes at Orion, which we invite you to try and experience the benefits!
 Check out our weekly schedule here for time and location.